simontorres/goodman_user_manual/user_manual/using_pipeline.rst

    In that way two important plots will be shown full screen, the comparison lamp fitted to a reference comparison lamp and some values for the wavelength solution fit and the extracted spectrum plotted with the wavelength solution.

+   The final image has a ``g`` added to the start of the name, following the above example your final 1D and wavelength calibrated image will be named:

+      ``gcfzsto_image_file.fits``

 Troubleshooting
 ***************